 When two teen entrepreneurs competed in Denver Startup Week’s Pitch Competition last year, few expected that they would take home the Grand Prize, an award worth $100,000.
 Their win surprised and delighted the crowd, and has inspired a new group of young entrepreneurs.

-At 14 years old, Jack is pitching his business, Teen Hustl, a neighborhood service in which teens deliver from restaurants and grocery stores on eco-friendly scooters and bikes.
+At 14 years old, Jack pitched his business, Teen Hustl, a neighborhood service in which teens deliver from restaurants and grocery stores on eco-friendly scooters and bikes.

-Jack was the youngest person to ever successfully pitch on TV’s Shark Tank at 10 years old for his first business, Jack’s Stands.
+Jack was the youngest person to ever successfully pitch on TV’s Shark Tank at 10 years old for his first business, Jack’s Stands and Marketplace.

 “It was a once in a lifetime experience,” he says of his successful pitch in front of the “sharks.”
 Now he’s shifting focus to his new business, which was inspired by the need he noticed to create job opportunities for teens like himself.